Ucodia/Blog-CustomReportingServices/README.md

 myReport.Body.ReportItems.Add(myTextBox);
 ```

-As you can see it is a bunch of somewhat boring and hard coded instructions we saved here.

 You are now ready to build customized reporting tool that gives you full control on how the report will be generated.
 I strongly suggest to build some business relevant reports and then analyse the XML structure to get more familiar with the most common RDL objects.
 This will give you a better understanding on how you can extend the designer capabilities and shape the report generation.